 I am Leila Johnston.
 People often ask what on Earth I do for a living so I’ve decided to put something about it here.
 I’m a curator, journalist and entertainer.
 I work with art and technology, and the fantastical ideas that emerge from them.
+For more about my work and interests, see this longer bio.

 My main job is my business: a quarterly live show and magazine called Hack Circus which allows me to explore ideas around speculative science, subversive tech, psychology etc with others in a fun and unique way.